datosh/datosh.github.io/content/post/haunted_graveyards_as_a_consultant.md

 ### What is driving this phenomenon?

-1. **Disregarding Team Skills:** Naturally, everyone wants use the skills they have honed over the years.
+1. **Disregarding Team Skills:** Naturally, everyone wants to use the skills they have honed over the years.
 Latest design patterns and language features are exciting to use and (sometimes) more ergonomic than the "old way of doing things".
 However, this becomes a problem when the resulting implementation and the team's ability to maintain it do not align.
 1. **No Sense of Ownership:** Even though consultants are usually the main author of a piece of code, they are rarely the owner.
 Neglecting to transfer ownership actively & effectively during an engagement will leave their owners unsure how to maintain it.
 1. **Unclear Design Decisions:** The team understands what was built, but not *why* it was built in a particular way.
 Unclear trade-offs and failing to motivate design decisions will leave the new owners wondering why performance has degraded only a few PRs later.